-The Boy Scouts of America requires that a Scout Troop be sponsored by an organization, which meets specific criteria willing to support the Scouting program.
-This may be a church, synagogue, Men's club (e.g., Rotary Club), school PTO/PTA or similar group.
+Scouting America requires that a Scout Troop be sponsored by an organization which meets specific criteria willing to support the Scouting program.
+This may be a church, synagogue, Rotary Club, school PTO/PTA or similar group.

 Once approved, the sponsoring organization provides adult Leaders and a safe place for the Scouts to meet.
-Annually, the organization re-applies (or re-charters) with the National Office of the Boy Scouts of America (headquarters in Irving,
+Annually, the organization re-applies (or re-charters) with the National Office of Scouting America (headquarters in Irving, Texas).
+This re-chartering allows Scouting America to review Troop growth, the continued support of the chartering group, and the Troop, to continue Scout and Scouter membership in Scouting America.

-Texas).
-This re-chartering allows the BSA to review Troop growth, the continued support of the chartering group, and the Troop, to continue Scout and Scouter membership in the BSA.
-Charter is then granted for another year once all is approved.
-Troop 1000 re-charters with the BSA in January of each year.
-The BSA and Troop 1000 thank Resurrection Lutheran Church for their continued support of the Scouting program.
+Once approved, the Charter is granted for another year.
+Troop 1000 re-charters with Scouting America in January of each year.
+Scouting America and Troop 1000 thank Resurrection Lutheran Church for their continued support of the Scouting program.